pombredanne/eol-globi-web/README.markdown

 Stack
 ==

 This is the tech. stack of this project:

  * Ruby on Rails
  * Google Maps JavaScript API
  * Neo4J REST JSON Backend
+ * EOL API
  * RDF

 Feel free to contribute!